-As at 30 June 2020, the Remuneration Committee comprises the following members, namely, Mr. Du Lin Dong, an executive Director, and Mr. Zhang Jing and Mr. Li Cailin (chairman of the Remuneration Committee), both of whom are INEDs.
+As at 30 June 2021, the Remuneration Committee comprises the following members, namely, Mr. Du Lin Dong, an executive Director, and Mr. Zhang Jing (chairman of the Remuneration Committee) and Mr. Wong Lok Man, both of them are INEDs.

 The principal responsibilities of the Remuneration Committee include making recommendations to the Board on the Company's remuneration policy and structure and the remuneration packages of Directors and senior management.
-The Remuneration Committee is also responsible for establishing transparent procedures for developing such remuneration policy and structure to ensure that no Director or any of his associates will participate in deciding his own remuneration, which will be determined by reference to the performance of the individual and the Company as well as prevailing market practice and conditions.
+The Remuneration Committee is also responsible for establishing transparent procedures for developing such remuneration policy and structure to ensure that no Director or any of his associates will participate in deciding his own remuneration, which remuneration will be determined by reference to the performance of the individual and the Company as well as market practice and conditions.